 Graduate Record Examination (GRE): All applicants with English proficiency are required to take the GRE General Test.
-When registering for the GRE, please use the school code number 1291, which directs the results to the National Office of Admissions and Recruitment on the HUC-JIR Cincinnati campus.
-Do not use the school code number of any other HUC-JIR campus, as this will delay or prevent our receipt of your GRE scores.
+When registering for the GRE, please use the school code number 1291, which directs the results to the Office of Admissions and Recruitment on the HUC-JIR Cincinnati campus.
 For GRE information, please see www.ets.org/gre.

-We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
+NOTE: We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
 Scores need to be received in order to schedule an interview.
 GRE scores are only valid for five years.
-Candidates with a prior degree from HUC-JIR, Ph.D. or Masters degree (post-Bachelor) from an accredited institution that required a GRE score for admission may be exempt from submitting a current GRE score.
+Candidates with a prior degree from HUC-JIR, Ph.D. or Masters degree (post-Bachelor) from an accredited institution may be exempt from submitting a current GRE score.
 Please email email@example.com with a request to exempt from this requirement.

 Test of English as a Foreign Language (TOEFL): International applicants for whom English is not the first language must take the Test of English as a Foreign Language (TOEFL).
 The TOEFL is administered by the Educational Testing Service (ETS) in approximately 100 centers outside the United States.
 See the information available at: www.ets.org/toefl.
 Please note that the TOEFL exam is not a substitute for the GRE.
 The TOEFL school code for HUC-JIR is 1291.